johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

     * [Adding Cellular to the raspberry Pico bme680](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6)
     * [code for bme680 and pico - github](https://github.com/bsatrom/notecard-pico)

+### Notes about Pico LiPo Shim
+It appears, that once on battery, and once the Pico/Shim/Notecard stops reporting, e.g after some hours, that after the USB Power is connected, the device waits 6 hours, charging the battery, before starting up the Pico.
+That is, using the shim is not a relevant indicator for "when" the power is restored, because time is spent recharging the battery, before restarting the Pico.
+Question: is the Adafruit RP2040 Feather a better indicator for when power is restored?

 ### Blues Wireless Reference
 * [note-python: python library](https://github.com/blues/note-python)
 * [installing lib on Pico](https://dev.blues.io/tools-and-sdks/firmware-libraries/python-library/)